abdurahim-H/Python_Projects/README.md

 4. **⬆️⬇️ Higher Lower Game**: In this game, the player is presented with two items and has to guess which one is more popular based on Google search data.

-## 🚀 Getting Started

-To run these projects, you'll need to have Python installed on your machine.
-You can download Python [here](https://www.python.org/downloads/).

-Once you have Python installed, you can clone this repository using the following command:

 ## 🎨 Logos

 If you're looking for logos to use in your projects, here are a few websites where you can find a wide variety of free and premium logos: